The Trials & Tribulations of One Victor Freestone

 I pray that this letter arrives at a good time.
 I had some concerns after your last visit, and since I may be occupied with a certain matter very soon, I wanted to address them now.

 I’ve talked with a certain person in town.
 I understand that you have a propensity for little accidents.
-I do not intend to pry, not do I intend to stop giving you pain relievers as requested.
+I do not intend to pry, not do I intend to stop giving you pain relief as requested.
 That said, it would be remiss of me as a man of medical manners to not offer alternative treatments.

 I’ve included a card with two addresses: one in St. Louis and one in New Orleans, Lousiana.
 The former is for the office of a shipping concern, and the latter is for a charitable organization I’ve worked with in the past, the Francois Home of Helping.
 It has been able to assist women with habitual bruises in the past; I believe it may be able to help you.
 If you go to the shipping office in St. Louis and tell them I sent you, they’ll let you ride down to New Orleans on the Mississippi River for free.
 You may use these as you see fit.
 If this is not helpful for you, please disregard this message and forget I said anything.